dylan-govender/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-All NLP tasks, assignments, and important concepts that need to be grasped via programming.
+All NLP applications, assignments, and projects.